 Your service advisor at Affordable Transmissions wants to answer your questions.
 We want you to understand the recommendation and why it needs to be done.

 That brings us to the next issue; people say that they don't always know if they really need the service or if they are just being sold something.

 At the heart, it speaks to trust.
-Do you trust your Brooklyn Park service center and your service advisor?
+Do you trust your PRINCETON service center and your service advisor?
 Trust has to be earned, and that takes time and experience.
 But you can shortcut the process when you realize that most of the recommendations are based on manufacturer's maintenance schedules.

 In other words, "You don't have to trust me, you can trust your owner's manual."

-Your Brooklyn Park service center has computer databases that contain the manufacturer's recommendations for almost all vehicles, so they don't need to rummage through your glove box to look for your owner's manual to know what to do.
+Your PRINCETON service center has computer databases that contain the manufacturer's recommendations for almost all vehicles, so they don't need to rummage through your glove box to look for your owner's manual to know what to do.